Upper bounds for the regularity of powers of edge ideals of graphs: Regularity of powers of vertex decomposable graphs

-2mm \textbf{Acknowledgement:} We would like to thank Fahimeh Khosh-Ahang, Huy T{\`a}i H\`a, Adam Van Tuyl and Russ Woodroofe for several clarifications on our doubts on their results.
+\textbf{Acknowledgement:} We would like to thank Fahimeh Khosh-Ahang, Huy T{\`a}i H\`a, Adam Van Tuyl and Russ Woodroofe for several clarifications on our doubts on their results.
 We also would like to thank Arindam Banerjee and Huy T\`ai H\`a for pointing out an error in one of the proofs in an earlier version of the manuscript.
-We extensively used \textsc{Macaulay2}, \cite{M2}, \textsc{SAGE}, \cite{sage} and the package \textsc{SimplicialDecomposability}, \cite{Cook}, for testing our our computations.
+We extensively used \textsc{Macaulay2}, \cite{M2}, \textsc{SAGE}, \cite{sage} and the package \textsc{SimplicialDecomposability}, \cite{Cook}, for testing our computations.
+The second author is partially supported by DST, Govt of India under the DST-INSPIRE Faculty Scheme.
+We would also like to express our sincere gratitude to anonymous referees for meticulous reading and suggesting several improvements.